 The Low Vision Clinic also serves as a designated clinic for externships of the UC Berkeley, School of Optometry.
 Through this partnership, Society for the Blind is able to provide the most current Low Vision treatment techniques and procedures to our patients.

-Our Doctors all work in private practice, working one day a week in Society for the Blind’s Low Vision Clinic.
-An exceptional clinic staff further enhances the work of our doctors, and helps coordinate their efforts to provide a complete, individualized solution to help you use your vision to the best advantage.
-Our staff works closely with you, your eye doctor, and family to ensure that you have both the skills and devices needed to maximize your visual potential.
+Many of our doctors work in private practice, working one day a week in Society for the Blind’s Low Vision Clinic.
+Our staff works closely with you, your eye doctor, and family to ensure that you have both the skills and devices needed to maximize your independence in meaningful activities.

 Low Vision Clinic in the Community